Cognigy/Documentation/docs/en/docs/ai/cognigy-live-agent/cognigy-live-agent-setup.md

   <figcaption>Live Agent Settings in Agent Settings page</figcaption>
 </figure>

-If an Organisation has a Live Agent Account (See [here]({{config.site_url}}ai/cognigy-live-agent/cognigy-live-agent-setup/#organisation-details) on how to setup Live Agent account for your Organisation), clicking on the **Create Project inbox** button will create a new Inbox for the specific Agent within your Live Agent account.
+If an Organisation has a Live Agent Account (See [here]({{config.site_url}}ai/cognigy-live-agent/cognigy-live-agent-setup/#organisation-details) on how to setup Live Agent account for your Organisation), clicking on the **Create Project Inbox** button will create a new Inbox for the specific Agent within your Live Agent account.
 Once the inbox is created, you will see the *Default Inbox ID* above the disabled button.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/cognigy-live-agent/images/project-wide-live-agent-setting-with-inbox-id.png" width="100%" />